name-snrl/nixos-ez-flake/README.md

   Required:
   `true`

 - `imports` An attribute set that defines which modules should be imported.
+May contain special values:

+  - `_reverse` must be a boolean, if `true` then all values in the current attribute set will be reversed.
+  - `_reverseRecursive` same as the previous, but changes values recursively.

   **IMPORTANT**, the structure of this attribute set must match the structure of the `modules`.\
   Type: `attribute set`\